mraiur/SystemCentral/README.md

 The current version is stored in tje $DEPLOY_VOLDER/version file.

 ## update-beta
-This script must update the project.
+This script must updates the beta version of the project.